 Department of Agriculture-Customs Memorandum of Understanding

-The Memorandum of Understanding (MOU) between the Department of Agriculture and the Australian Customs and Border Protection Service establishes the framework for how the two agencies work together.
+The Memorandum of Understanding (MOU) between the Department of Agriculture and Water Resources and the Australian Customs and Border Protection Service establishes the framework for how the two agencies work together.

 The department and Customs and Border Protection officers work side-by-side at Australia’s airports, seaports and mail centres supporting legitimate trade and travel and protecting the Australian community from a range of border and biosecurity risks.